RadoslawMieckowski/RadoslawMieckowski/README.md

 - 👋 Hi, I’m @RadoslawMieckowski.
 Graduated from Applied Informatics at UEK.
 - 👀 I’m interested in programming, new, agile technologies and finances.
-- 🌱 I’m currently learning Java, Spring technologies and Angular.
+- 🌱 I’m currently learning Java, Spring technologies and microservices.
 - 💞️ I’m looking to collaborate on business projects, especially including finances (broadly speaking), or stock market.
 - 📫 How to reach me: via my email: rmieckowski@wp.pl